StarbirdTech/AI-Blueprints/deep-learning/classification-with-keras/README.md

 - Make inference
 - Integrate MLflow

-### 2 ▪ Deploy the Handwritten Digit Classification Service
+### 2 ▪ Deploy the Handwritten digit classification with keras Service

 - Go to **Deployments > New Service** in AI Studio.
 - Name the service and select the registered model.